Kayo vs. DiFi

 Back at the DA’s office Kayo read the paper and said, “Mitigation is supposed to be for damage that can’t be prevented.”
 He was still looking for a prosecutorial angle to block airport expansion.
 But the meshuganah scheme would soon collapse on its own when the dot.com bubble burst.

-• Quotes are close approximations from memory yet green or from notes made at the time.
+• Quotes are close approximations from memory-yet-green and notes made at the time.